hpxmlwg/hpxml/guide/source/program_administrator/program_management_systems.rst

 Step 4: Procuring or Modifying Program Management Systems
 #########################################################

-Procurement of a HPXML-compliant program management system or modification of your existing system to be HPXML compliant is a critical juncture for every HPXML implementation.
-The cost and scope of this endeavor will be largely dictated by the business objective(s) that you establish in :ref:`step1` and how you want to use the data that you defined in :ref:`step3`.
+Procurement of an HPXML-compliant program management system or modification of an existing system to be HPXML compliant is a critical juncture for every HPXML implementation.
+The cost and scope of this endeavor will be largely dictated by the business objective(s) established in :ref:`step1` and the data use defined in :ref:`step3`.
 The following section will provide some best practice guidance for acquiring HPXML-compliant program management software and how to use the tools provided in this guide to assist in that process.